kworam/ProcScript/README.md

 		]
     });

-If you run it like this:
+If you run `ProcCallsProc` like this:

 	var pi = new ProcCallsProc({})
 	pi.run();